HenraL/Discord-Website-Uptime-Bot/README.md

 ---

+## Gotchas

+Using the Embed mode (V2 version and above) but not seing your message, have you checked to make sure your agent has the following authorisations:

+- message sending
+- message editing
+- link embedding

+---

 ## Commit Message Convention

 This repository uses a simple, descriptive commit message style.
 See the [COMMIT_CONVENTION](./COMMIT_CONVENTION.md) file for details and examples.